Spaceport America, New Mexico. Photo Courtesy of Vyonyx. Ltd.

 For international outreach efforts, AST works in concert with the FAA Office of International Affairs (API) to benefit from API's global presence and leadership in the development of international aviation standards, technical assistance, training, and infrastructure planning.

-The AST has engaged in discussions with representatives from the Japan Aerospace Exploration Agency, the European Aviation Safety Agency, and representatives from Sweden, France, and the United Kingdom.
-Additionally, AST presents papers at international conferences and symposia, and regularly holds one-on-one bilateral discussions with several nations.
-The AST also chairs the Commercial Spaceflight Safety Committee within the International Astronautical Federation.
-This committee facilitates the exchange of information to assist government and industry partners in planning for international activity.
+The Office of Commercial Space Transportation has engaged in discussions with representatives from several countries and organizations including: Sweden, United Kingdom, Spain, France, Japan, Singapore, Curacao, Italy, the European Union, and the European Aviation Safety Agency.
+In addition, AST has presented papers at international conferences and symposia and AST staff also chair the Commercial Spaceflight Safety Committee and Entrepreneurship and Investment Committee within the International Astronautical Federation.
+The committees facilitate the exchange of information to assist government and industry partners in planning for domestic and international activities.

-The AST welcomes the opportunity to discuss its commercial space regulations with international government entities interested in building a regulatory structure for their commercial space industry.
+The FAA welcomes the opportunity to discuss its commercial space regulations with international government entities interested in building a regulatory structure for their commercial space industry.

 For countries interested in attracting U.S. vehicles, it is important to remember that when operating outside the U.S., any commercial entity organized under U.S. law must obtain an FAA license and comply with FAA regulations.

 For additional information about the AST International Outreach Program, contact:

 - Memorandum of Cooperation – FAA and New Zealand MBIE, signed February 27, 2018 (PDF)